 - another Italian luxury brand investigating complaints of discrimination brought by an employee into misconduct and theft by a store manager, and subsequently dismissing him;

-- a partner in an actuarial consulting business on a high-value race discrimination claim relating to a failure to promote him
+- a partner in an actuarial consulting business on a race discrimination claim relating to a failure to promote him, achieving settlement of the Tribunal case for a sum in excess of £500k

 - C-suite employees leaving a PLC insurance company

-- brokers threatened with injunctive relief proceedings for alleged breaches of restrictions.
+- insurance brokers threatened with injunctive relief proceedings for alleged breaches of restrictions.

 Dan also takes a lead role in Doyle Clayton’s membership of ELLINT, the network of international law firms.